 The characteristics 'Shape of facades', 'Colour of facades (Dark)', 'Amount of light (Low)', 'Background noise (High)' and 'Width of the street' appeared to be significant for the respondent's first choice of the favourite location concerning sphere.
-The results of adding interactions with age are listed in Table 6.13.
+Linking these characteristics to the motivational orientation of the respondent provides an additional set of variables.
+The results of adding interactions with the motivational orientation are listed in Table 6.6.